peter-fh/tutoring-ai/README.md

 ### Installing the project

-Install the release zip file from the releases tab on the Github page.
+Download the release zip file from the releases tab on the Github page.

 Unzip the file and drag the server folder somewhere on your system.